 To state the University Libraries’ position on email and University Libraries Listservs (ULL).

-The University Libraries uses the centralized ITS email server for employee email.
+The University Libraries use the centralized University Collaboration Suite (UCS) for employee email.

 Libraries' employees must adhere to University policy FN14, which states that: